nFire-coding/passwordManager/README.md

 ## 📌 Notes
 - **Caution**: Avoid generating more than one secret key.
 By default, it is generated in the current folder.
 If you generate a new key without removing the old one, it will be overwritten. ⚠️
 - This program is intended for educational use only. 🎓
-- Feel free to contribute and improve the program.
-For example, there is currently no functionality to change passwords already saved. 🛠️
+- Feel free to contribute and improve the program. 🛠️

 ## 🔄 Compatibility
 - This program is compatible with Windows, macOS, and GNU/Linux operating systems. 💻